Your insurance company must find you a doctor. Hold them to it.

 In conclusion, it’s evident from the statement of the highest Czech authority that it’s indeed your health insurance company who is supposed to ensure the accessibility of health care.
 When looking for a doctor, follow the given steps and, if unsuccessful, file a complaint so the Ministry can create pressure on the insurance companies.

-One person might not change the companies’ faulty approach, but if the voices of all Czechs and expats get combined, it’s much more likely that they will be heard.
+One person might not change these unfortunate circumstances, but if the voices of all Czechs and expats get combined, it’s much more likely that they will be heard.

 X